If you own a white colored dog, or you have a small breed, then I’m sure you know how frustrating tear stains can be.

-All dogs get tear stains to some degree
+All dogs get tear stains (to some degree)

-You heard that right, all dogs get tear stains, no specific breed is safe.
+All dogs get tear stains, no specific breed is safe.
 It’s simply more obvious on white coats.

 Breeds that suffer the most from tear stains are those with shallow eye sockets, which prevents proper drainage down the throat.

 Which breeds are more prone to tear stains?

 - Bichon Frise

 First we need to get this out of the way: there is no single solution to cleaning tear stains.

 What works for your dog may not work for another.

 There are some measures that many owners (including professional show dog owners) claim work, while others have never found a perfect solution.